 An examination of the role of marketing in an organization and how effective marketing creates value for customers.
-Emphasis is on making strategic marketing decisions in the context of general management.
+There is an emphasis on making strategic marketing decisions in the context of general management.
 Major topics include market segmentation and targeting, management of the Four Ps, marketing research, sustainable competitive advantage, strategic planning in competitive and dynamic markets, and social and ethical issues in marketing.